syanix/SupplyChainSystem/context.md

 - Need to ensure proper tenant isolation in all database queries
 - Need to optimize database performance for large datasets
 - Need to implement comprehensive error handling throughout the application
+- TypeScript type issues with Next.js 15 page params (temporarily disabled TypeScript checking during build)
+  - In Next.js 15, page params are now a Promise, but our client components are using them synchronously
+  - Need to update all client components to properly handle Promise-based params or create proper type definitions

 ## Dependencies